-- The theft-deterrent system operates with the advanced keyless function, keyless entry system or the auxiliary key.
-The system operates only when the driver is in the vehicle or within operational range while the advanced key is being carried. - The system will not function unless it is properly armed.
+The theft-deterrent system can also be operated using the advanced keyless function.

+The system operates only when the driver is in the vehicle or within operational range while the advanced key is being carried.

+The system will not function unless it is properly armed.
 To properly secure the vehicle, always make sure all windows are completely closed and all doors and the liftgate are locked before leaving the vehicle.
-Remember to take your advanced key.
+Remember to take your key and transmitter.